windweller/Tinker/README.md

 ## For Academics

 This library is developed at the time of my undergraduate research project with Dr. Phillip Wolff and Dr. Jinho Choi.
-Tinker is also included in the CLIR (Computational Linguistics and Information Retrieval) group (a.k.a Emory NLP): https://github.com/clir.
+Tinker is also included in the CLIR (Computational Linguistics and Information Retrieval) group: https://github.com/clir.
 The research project focuses on future-orientation detection (a psycholinguistic concept), and deals with files of 60 million lines (NYT corpus) and filtering/processing tweets.

 If you are using this library in research, and if your research is future-orientation related, please cite: